enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

   * ``EnzoRiemann`` - encapsulates various Rimann Solver algorithms

-  * ``EnzoIntegrableUpdate`` - encapsulates the operation of updating integrable quantities after a (partial) time-step.
+  * ``EnzoIntegrationQuanUpdate`` - encapsulates the operation of updating integration quantities after a (partial) time-step.

   * ``EnzoBfieldMethod`` - encapsulates operations related to integrating magnetic fields that are not performed by the other operation classes.